k0d3K/Google-Drive-Ubuntu/README.md

      ```

 4. **Start the script:**
-   * In the terminal, run the script with the following command:
+   * You can run the script with the following commands:

      ```bash
+     # Run the script in the terminal
      ./monitor.sh
+     # Run the script in the background
+     nohup ./monitor.sh &
      ```

      * This will start the script in the foreground, continuously monitoring the folder for changes.